-The demand for special needs housing, including long term care facilities and retirement homes, is growing as the population of Brampton matures.
-By opting for these types of housing, there is a strong tendency for Brampton residents to remain in the community closer to areas and places that are familiar to them.
+The demand for special needs housing, including long term care centres facilities and retirement homes, is growing as the population of Brampton matures.
+In By opting for these types of housing, there is a strong tendency for Brampton residents to remain in the community closer to areas and places that are familiar to them.
+The provision of special housing in appropriate locations throughout the City is essential to improving access to these facilities and enhancing the range of choice of location available to older residents with special housing needs.

-- 2.2.7.55 In determining the suitability of a site for use as a long term care facility, consideration will be given to: - a.
-The accessibility of the site to public transportation, shopping facilities, places of worship, libraries, public parks and other community service facilities; - b.
-The proximity to health care facilities; - Adequate on-site landscaped open space suitable for passive recreational use by the residents of the home; and - d.
-Appropriate integration of the proposed use with adjacent uses and the host neighbourhood.
+- 2.2.7.64 The City will permit Long Term Care Centres in Institutional and Public Uses, Residential and Commercial designations in the Official Plan, subject to the following provisions: - a.
+The long term care centre will comply with all zoning requirements set out in the City's Zoning By-law; - 2.2.7.652.2.7.55 In determining the suitability of a site for use as a long term care centre, due regard facility, consideration will be given to: - a.
+The accessibility of the site to public transportation, shopping facilities, Places places of Worship, libraries, public parks and other community service facilities; - b.
+The proximity to health care facilities;

+b.
+Adequate on-site landscaped open space suitable for passive recreational use by the residents of the home; and Adequate on-site landscaped open space suitable for passive recreational use by the residents of the home;

+c.d.
+Appropriate integration of the proposed use with adjacent uses and the host neighbourhood;